-There’s one thing we pretty much have to do every day – share files and folders with people on the same network.
-Be it documents, music, movies, or images; we tend to share GBs of data between PCs every now and then.
+There is one thing we have to do pretty much every day - share files and folders with people on the same network.
+Be it documents, music, movies, or pictures; we tend to share GBs of data between PCs every now and then.

 Share files over LAN on Windows 10

-Sharing files is a very simple process but not everyone is tech-savvy enough to perform the process correctly.
-Here’s an easy guide on how you can share files between 2 machines on a LAN if you have Windows 10 on your machine.
+Here is a simple guide on how to share files between 2 machines on a LAN if you have Windows 10 on your machine.